kubernetes/community/events/elections/2021/README.md

 - First, the results are privately announced to the incumbent Steering Committee members (who are not up for election) and all the candidates.

-- The newly elected body will be publicly announced in the monthly [public Steering Committee Meeting] on October XX, 2021.
+- The newly elected body will be publicly announced in the scheduled monthly [public Steering Committee Meeting].

 - Following the meeting, the raw voting results and winners will be published on the [Kubernetes Blog].